talzich/C_HW1/README.md

 1. Download the files in this repository.
 2. Place the files in an empty folder and remember the location of this folder.
 3. Open Terminal (on macOS you can use cmnd+space to start Spotlight Search and type in 'terminal').
 4. In terminal type cd followed by a space and then the path to your folder.
-It should look like: 'cd Projects/C/Library' .
+It should look like: `cd Projects/C/Library` .
-5. Once terminal is addressing the correct folder, type 'make' .
+5. Once terminal is addressing the correct folder, type `make` .
 Some compilation commands should run.
-6. Once terminal finished compiling the program, type './maind'.
+6. Once terminal finished compiling the program, type `./maind`.
 7. The program now runs and you can see which functions this program is calculating.

 ### Resources